Canadian Interest Rate Forecast to 2026

 Fixed Mortgage Rates

-Fixed mortgage rates have dropped significantly from their post-pandemic highs.
-While they have declined over the past year, they are not expected to fall as much as variable rates.
-The average forecast sees the 5-year fixed mortgage rate dropping another half a percentage point by the end of 2025.
-The most optimistic estimate is a drop to 4 percent.
+Fixed rates have retreated from their pandemic-era peaks but are unlikely to fall as sharply as variable rates.
+Forecasts suggest the five-year fixed rate could decline by another half percentage point by the end of 2025, with the most optimistic outlook projecting a drop to 4%.

 Lower mortgage rates increase homebuying budgets.